- Gmail's auto-complete feature allows you to select email addresses when you start typing in the To field.

 - How does predictive text work in Gmail?

-Editor’s Note: This post was originally published in August 2019 and has since been updated for freshness and accuracy.
+Editor’s Note: This post was originally published in August 2019 and was updated and revamped in August 2020 for freshness, accuracy, and comprehensiveness.